MacHertZ233/MU3-ViciousOptimizers/README.md

 + ***ExtendOffset***: Extends the adjustment range of offset A & B from ±2.0 to ±10.0.
 + ***ShiftSECount***: Makes the cue ticks before the music more aligned with the music rhythm (if the dev team doesn't screw up the audio alignment).
 + ***MuteEnemySound***: Eliminates enemies' vocals as well as sound effects that prompt defeat of the enemies, so that the music is never obscured.
-    + ***MuteEnemySoundLite***: Eliminates enemies' vocals only.
-For those who want to get their battle progress on audio.
++ ***CleanBattlefield***: Optionally hides several elements of the battle interface, including:
-+ ***HideStats***: Hides player panel on the left and enemy panel on the right in battle.
-Also hides damage numbers.
+    + Player panel on the left
+    + Enemy panel on the right
+    + Battle retire information below player panel
+    + Skills information at the bottom
+    + Hundred Combo effects at the top
+    + Damage numbers near enemies

 ## Dependencies